ai4uiux/VideoFrameExtractor/README.md

-Video Frame Extractor
+# Face Recognition Image Sorting

-This Python script allows you to extract frames from video files and save them as individual images using the OpenCV library.
-It provides a user-friendly interface for selecting video files using a file dialog, and you can specify the frame rate for extraction.
-The script also displays the progress of the frame extraction process for each video file.
+This repository contains a Python script that uses artificial intelligence to identify individuals in a large number of images and sort them into respective folders.

-Getting Started
+## How it Works

-Clone the repository or download the video_frame_extractor.py script.
+The script uses the `face_recognition` library to detect faces in images and group them based on similarity.
+It also uses the DBSCAN clustering algorithm from the `scikit-learn` library to group similar-looking faces into the same folder.
+The script is user-friendly, asking for the input and output directories through a popup dialog.
+It processes all images in the input directory and its subdirectories, and copies the sorted images to the output directory, grouped into subdirectories based on the face they contain.

-Install the necessary dependencies:
+## Installation

-bash
+1. Clone this repository to your local machine.
-Copy code
+2. Install the required Python libraries by running `pip install -r requirements.txt` in your terminal.

-pip install opencv-python tkinter
+## Usage

-Run the script:
+1. Run the script by typing `python face_sorter.py` in your terminal.

-bash
+2. When prompted, select the input directory (containing the images) and the output directory (where the sorted images will be stored).

-Copy code
+## Dependencies

-python video_frame_extractor.py
+- face_recognition
-Choose the video files using the file dialog.
-Supported formats are .mp4, .avi, and .mkv.
+- scikit-learn

-The frames will be extracted based on the specified frame rate and saved as .png images in the output directory.
+- tkinter

-Progress status will be displayed for each video file being processed.
+- tqdm

-Once all video files have been processed, the script will indicate completion.
+- PIL

-Configuration
+- imagehash

-Output Directory: By default, the extracted frames will be saved in "C:\SD\ALL_LORA_TRAINED\00inprogress\face_recognition\input".
-You can modify the base_output_dir variable in the script to specify a different output directory.
+## Contributing

-Frame Extraction Rate: The default extraction rate is set to every 30 frames.
-Adjust the frame_rate variable in the script to change it.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the terms of the MIT license.